SOTASHE/commentAnalyser/README.md

   There are many solutions to this.
 I hope I am not over engineering with my wild thoughts.

-  By the way this is a tech check!
   <br>
   ### Happy coding!